 Your best option is to choose baked, roasted, grilled, or steamed over fried foods.
 And if you like the crispy fried feel to your food, consider an air fryer to get a similar texture without all the fat.

 Pasta made from edamame is another option, with 25 grams of protein and only 19 grams of carbs per two ounces.
 Of course, you can always use zoodles (noodles made from zucchini), spaghetti squash, or shirataki noodles, all of which are great low-carb options.
-Foods in Sugary Sauces

 Most people know that ketchup, an American favorite, has a lot of added sugar.
 But did you know there’s likely sugar in everything from pasta sauce and Thai curry to Hoisin, Teriyaki, and barbecue sauce?

-Pick sauces that are lower in sugar or do not contain added sugar like mustard, mayonnaise, hot sauces, or soy sauce.
+Pick sauces that are lower in sugar or do not contain added sugar, like mustard, mayonnaise, hot sauces, or soy sauce.
 You can always find lower sugar or sugar-free versions of your favorite “sweet” sauces, often containing artificial sweeteners.
 As always, check the label!

 Does your meal plan include three large meals a day or several smaller meals?
 Is snacking part of your lifestyle?
-If you get peckish between meals, it’s essential to pick the right snacks.
-And if you have prediabetes, it’s best to avoid sugary, fatty, carb-laden snacks.
-Here are a few more guidelines for healthier snacking.
+If you get peckish between meals, picking the right snacks is essential.
+And if you have prediabetes, avoiding sugary, fatty, carb-laden snacks is best.

-Dried fruit is often considered healthy, but it can be high in sugar.
+Dried fruit is often considered healthy but can be high in sugar.
 It’s dehydrated fruit, so you need less of it to get the same amount of carbs.
 For instance, one-fourth cup of raisins has the same sugar as roughly one cup of grapes.
 Dried fruit, including dried cranberries and mangoes, also often have added sugar.

 When it comes to dried fruit, focus on portion size, pick options without added sugar, and consider pairing it with a protein.
-Some trail mix with a mixture of nuts, seeds, and dried fruit could be a good option.
+Some trail mix with nuts, seeds, and dried fruit could be a good option.
 Adding a small amount of dried fruit to a salad can be a way to add flavor, too; just make sure the salad also contains a good protein option.

 Processed carbohydrate snacks include pretzels, crackers, cookies, and chips.
 These foods are often high in carbohydrates and lower in other nutrients like fiber, vitamins, minerals, and protein.
 Because of the salt or sugar content, they can be easy to overconsume.

 Sugary drinks include soda, sports drinks, and even some fruit juice.
 The American Heart Association recommendation for people without diabetes is that men consume no more than nine teaspoons or 36 grams of added sugar, and women consume no more than six teaspoons or 24 grams.

 Sports drinks can also contain added sugar, some close to or as much as soda.
 And while you may think all fruit juice is healthy, it may have a lot of sugar, and Juicing can strip the fruit of its fiber and some other nutrients.

-Sugar-free candy can be an okay alternative if you tolerate artificial sweeteners, but they often contain sugar alcohols.
-Sugar alcohols can have a laxative effect for some people, so they may not be the best option for those who have IBS or are sensitive to polyols.
+Sugar-free candy can be an okay alternative if you tolerate artificial sweeteners, but they often contain sugar alcohol.
+Sugar alcohols can have a laxative effect for some people, so they may not be the best option for those with IBS or who are sensitive to polyols.

 No secrets here—cake is very rarely (if ever) a healthy food.
 Both the cake and frosting can contain a large amount of sugar and starch.
 But it’s pretty challenging to avoid it altogether, right?
-You could try to limit it to a special-occasion treat or eat a tiny slice when you have a craving.
+You could try to limit it to a special occasion treat or eat a tiny slice when you have a craving.

 Combinations of higher fat and higher carbs may cause glucose to stay higher for longer periods and delay a healthy return to pre-meal glucose values.
 Consume them with protein if you want to indulge, or consider a half-portion to keep your glucose response to a minimum.